-School of Pharmacy: The University of Connecticut School of Pharmacy Doctor of Pharmacy program earned an 8-year accreditation, the longest term achievable for any college/school of pharmacy and only achievable by long established colleges/schools of pharmacy, from the Accreditation Council for Pharmacy Education (ACPE).
-The school’s current accreditation is valid until June 30, 2021.
+The University of Connecticut School of Pharmacy Doctor of Pharmacy program has earned another extended 8-year accreditation, the longest term achievable for any college/school of pharmacy and only achievable by long established colleges/schools of pharmacy, from the Accreditation Council for Pharmacy Education (ACPE).
+The school’s current accreditation is valid until June 30, 2029.

-Parent institution: The school’s parent institution, the University of Connecticut, is accredited by the New England Association of Schools and Colleges (NEASC).
-The university’s current accreditation is valid until 2017.
+Parent institution: The school’s parent institution, the University of Connecticut, is accredited by the New England Commission of Higher Education (NECHE).
+The university’s current accreditation is valid until fall 2026.

 NECHE’s policies and regulations pertaining to the accreditation process are available on the NECHE website (neche.org) or by contacting them at 3 Burlington Woods Drive, Suite 100 Burlington, MA 01803; 781/425-7785.

 *For students enrolled in the Pharm.D. program as a single degree.
 The reason for not graduating on time can be due to academic dismissal, student withdrawal, or a delay in graduation due to personal, medical, or academic reasons.